24053438d/COMP3421-Blog/README.md

    - Unique email validation

 2. **Authentication**
-  - Password reset functionality via email
+   - Password reset functionality via reset link
    - Logout functionality with session cleanup

 3. **Creating Posts**
    - Log in to your account using email and password